jiridanek/definitely_typed/README.md

   - write it out
   - use it to call something in the JavaScript file from Dart

-then add features, then possibly break it into components: .t.ds parser, a gen client, ... ???
+then add features; then possibly break it into components: .t.ds parser, a source_gen generator class; add some more features; ... ???

 ### Non-goals